3022-2/raccoon_clipper/README.md

 features i will want to add in the future
 - [x] more supported crypto currencies
+- [x] get public ip and define method with webhook
 - [ ] self check to avoid multiple instances
 - [ ] file extention spoofer
 - [ ] file size pumper